Kilakarai: History

 Kilakarai is an eastern coastal town and a port, located in southern Tamil Nadu.
 It was a flourishing seaport and a gateway to places as far as Madurai until the early 20th century.
 The famous pearl belt known as the Gulf of Mannar in the Bay of Bengal is dotted with small islands Appa Tivu, Nallathanni Theevu, Shuli Tivu, Uppu Tanni Tivu, Talari Tivu and Musal Tivu.
 The coastal line of Kilakarai is formed by a series of small bays and coral reefs sheltering the town from the ocean.
 It was also called as "Quilicare", kirkari, Sembi Nadu, Korkai, Powthira Manicka Pattinam, "Kelikkarai", "Ninathaan mudithaan pattinam", "Seppi Nadu", "lebbat pattan" (pattan mentioned in voyages of Ibn Battuta & map displayed in Ibn Battuta Mall).
 A strong cultural connection exists between Kayalpatnam, Adirampattinam and Kilakarai.

 The prime occupations of the people were pearl, conch, sea trade and transport.
 The mid-20th century saw a decline in the occupations of the people of Kilakarai, with the advent of surface transport the merchant shipping fleets declined and Kilakarai aka Killikare ceased to be a harbour and port.
 The cultured pearl industry and dragnet fishing that destroyed the coral reefs choked the once robust pearl trade, or Muthu Salabam.

-The conch and coral industries declined due to new regulations and restrictions.
+Kilakarai's pearls, conch (sangu) and coral (pavazham) industries played a vital role in the local economy.
+However, these industries declined due to environmental regulations and conservation laws.
+The Indian Wild Life (Protection) Act, 1972 classified corals and certain conch species under protected categories, prohibiting their extraction and trade.
+Additionally, the establishment of the Gulf of Mannar Marine National Park and stringent Coastal Regulation Zone (CRZ) rules further restricted traditional harvesting practices, impacting the livelihoods of pearl divers, fishermen and traders in the region.